-In first walk, the person toggles every door
+In the first walk, the person toggles every door

 Which doors are open in the end?

-A door is toggled in ith walk if i divides door number.
-For example the door number 45 is toggled in 1st, 3rd, 5th, 9th,15th and 45th walk.
+A door is toggled in an ith walk if i divide door number.
+For example, door number 45 is toggled in the 1st, 3rd, 5th, 9th,15th, and 45th walks.

 So the answer is 1, 4, 9, 16, 25, 36, 49, 64, 81 and 100.